Rated 'Excellent' on Trustpilot

 Common symptoms of stress

 Stress itself, and when coupled with poor sleep, can exacerbate other symptoms of anxiety including irritability, difficulty concentrating, feeling weak and tired, worsening gut health and depression.
-Our research of over 700 people into gut health shows 66% of people's gut health worsens when anxious.
+Our customer survey of over 700 people into gut health shows 66% of people's gut health worsens when anxious.
 Learn more about the 6 signs of an unhealthy gut.

 • Breathing rapidly